DPlayer234/lovedebugger/README.md

 -- Whether or not to print FPS, Lua Ram Usage and update time to the window title bar.
 -- If false, will always display it in the upper-right corner of the window instead.

+debugger.replaceTabs = "    "
+-- Replace tab character in prints with the specified characters.
+-- Set to false to disable.

 debugger.color = {...}
 -- A list of several colors used by the debugger, most notably:
 -- fgActive, fgActive2, bgActive,